yashmahalwal/nirikshak/packages/cli/docs/Configuration.md

 # Configuration file

 Nirikshak needs a configuration file to run.
 It keeps track of your directory structure using that file.
 Nirikshak searches for `nirikshak.json` in the working directory by default.
-You can change the path to configuration file using `--config` option.
+You can change the path to configuration file using `--config` option. **All paths must be relative to the working directory.**

 # Fields